Orvis: Sale to the Perkins family

-Under the leadership of Perkins' sons, then-CEO Leigh ("Perk") Perkins, Jr., and Executive Vice Chairman Dave Perkins, Orvis has more fully formalized- and broadened its corporate vision.
-Whilst Orvis has thrived and revenue has more than tripled under the second generation of Perkins leadership, a long-simmering corporate identity crisis had to be addressed: the company's growth had strained Orvis's sense of direction - e.g. between 1982 and 2000, Orvis purchased six other firms, most of whose own identities did not mesh well with Orvis and thus put the clarity of the brand at risk.

-As a result beginning in 2000 a rebranding effort began to focus Orvis as a name synonymous with a distinctive, outdoor style of living.
+Under the leadership of Perkins' sons, then-CEO Leigh ("Perk") Perkins, Jr., and Executive Vice Chairman Dave Perkins, Orvis continued to thrive and revenue more than tripled.
+However, the company's growth had strained its sense of direction.
+Between 1982 and 2000, Orvis had purchased six other firms, most of whose own identities did not mesh well with Orvis and thus put the clarity of the brand at risk.
+As a result, a rebranding effort began in 2000 to focus Orvis as a name synonymous with a distinctive, outdoor style of living.
+It sold Ex Officio in 2004.
+In 2005, the company began selling luxury log homes.